Ted Horsington: Biography

 He was born at Lower Alma, Timor, Victoria, to Julia, née Farrell, of Portarlington, Ireland, and farmer John Waygood Horsington, of Somerset, England.

 John Waygood Horsington, his two sisters and their mother had survived the 1852 Ticonderoga fever-ship disaster, but John's father had been amongst the 100 who had been buried at sea, before the onshore makeshift quarantine ordeal when another 80 died.

 In Victoria, John had tried shoemaking in Brunswick, in partnership with his brother James, gold mining in the Maryborough area, and whilst farming at Lower Alma, floated a gold-mining company, the Horsington Freehold Claim, which was financially unsuccessful.

 Edward, known as "Ted", was John's eighth child, and Julia's fourth.
 While various references, including Who's Who in Australia 1947, state that Edward was educated in Maryborough, it is much more likely that he attended one of the rural schools which offered classes up to eighth grade, much closer to his home at Lower Alma, in the Maryborough district.

-Horsington’s entry in the 1947 “Who’s Who in Australia” recorded that his recreation was gardening.
+Horsington's entry in the 1947 “Who’s Who in Australia” recorded that his recreation was gardening.

 Career

 He became a drover and miner after leaving school and worked in Queensland, New South Wales and Western Australia before settling in Broken Hill.
-On 31 December 1906 he married Rosalie Bryksky, with whom he had two daughters, one who died aged 10 years, the other being widowed after five years of marriage and later re-marrying.
+On 31 December 1906 he married Rosalie Bryksky, with whom he had two daughters, one who died aged 10 years, the other being widowed after five years of marriage and later remarrying.

 From 1912 to 1922, Horsington was secretary of the Broken Hill branch of the Federated Engine Drivers and Firemen's Union.
 He also served as director of Broken Hill Hospital and as a Broken Hill City Alderman.